nguyensjsu/fa22-202-fantastic-four/README.md

 ## Key feature designs
 ### Yikang Chen

 I use the **Strategy Design Pattern** to implement the **different ways of attack**.
-With the game score increasing, the LeftLaser and the RightLaser will appear, and they will emit rays in different directions.
+With the game score increasing, the `LeftLaser` and the `RightLaser` will appear, and they will emit rays in different directions.

 **Class Diagram**

 ![LaserStrategyPattern](images/LaserDesignPattern.png)

-- I create FlighterLevel1 and FlighterLevelx as the implementation class of the LaserStrategy.
-When the fighter is at the 1 level, FlighterLevel1 will work.
-When the fighter is at the x level (x > 1), FlighterLevelx will work.
+- I create `FlighterLevel1` and `FlighterLevelx` as the implementation class of the `LaserStrategy`.
+When the fighter is at the 1 level, `FlighterLevel1` will work.
+When the fighter is at the x level (x > 1), `FlighterLevelx` will work.
-- LaserContext is a common class as the entrance of executing the strategy of the laser.
+- `LaserContext` is a common class as the entrance of executing the strategy of the laser.

 ### Jianle Li